Alpha-Z divergence unveils further distinct phenotypic traits of human brain connectivity fingerprint: RESULTS

 We found support for the latter.
 For each task, we computed Spearman’s rank-order correlation between the network-level identification rate rankings at coarser granularities and those at granularity 900.
+At this resolution, for all tasks except Emotion, the number of regions within each Yeo network (see table \ref{tab:numrois}) remained lower than the number of time points in the fMRI runs, ensuring that the corresponding FC matrices were not rank-deficient.
 We then tested whether these correlations exceeded chance expectations using permutation-based null models, with p-values corrected for the false discovery rate from multiple comparisons.
 This analysis revealed the granularity levels at which the network rankings began to converge with those at the finest scale (figure \ref{fig:7}a).
 Interestingly, for the resting state and the emotion task, these rankings stabilized as early as granularity 100, where the default mode and control networks already emerged as the most individually distinctive, and the somatomotor and limbic networks as the least.
 Other tasks required higher resolution: for instance, the motor task only began to exhibit stable rankings at granularity 400, with lower resolutions failing to achieve significant alignment with the rankings observed at 900.

 In general, all HCP tasks exhibited stable network-level identification rate rankings starting at granularity 400 and above (figure \ref{fig:7}a).
 These stable rankings align well with expectations derived from task designs.
-For example, the social task, which demands individualized processing of dynamic social cues, resulted in identification rates in the visual network that are among the highest, which suggests high variability in visual encoding strategies across individuals (figure \ref{fig:7}b).
-In contrast, the language and working memory tasks, which present time-locked blocks of stimuli with predictable perceptual demands, elicited lower-ranked visual network identification rates, consistent with the suppression of intersubject variability in early sensory encoding \cite{liu2023individual} (figure \ref{fig:7}b).
+For example, the Social task, which demands individualized processing of dynamic social cues, resulted in identification rates in the visual network that are among the highest, which suggests high variability in visual encoding strategies across individuals (figure \ref{fig:7}b).
+In contrast, the Language and Motor tasks, which present time-locked blocks of stimuli with predictable perceptual demands, elicited lower-ranked visual network identification rates, consistent with the suppression of intersubject variability in early sensory encoding \cite{liu2023individual} (figure \ref{fig:7}b).

 Altogether, these results demonstrate that alpha-Z divergence not only robustly identifies individuals but also preserves meaningful signatures of task structure across a broad range of spatial scales.
 Its ability to uncover functionally relevant patterns, even at coarse granularities, suggests that it captures mesoscopic organizational features of human brain function.
 This expands the practical utility of connectome fingerprinting approaches in lower-resolution datasets and deepens our theoretical understanding of how individual traits are embedded within the fundamental, large-scale architecture of cognition.